bobbimanners/ProDOS-Utils/README-veserver.md

 used with the Apple II client program `VEDRIVE.SYSTEM` which is included as part of the [ADTPro](https://github.com/ADTPro/adtpro) disk imaging program.

-The `VEDRIVE.SYSTEM` program is designed to communicate with the ADTPro server, which is a multi-platform Java program.
+ADTPro's `VEDRIVE.SYSTEM` program is designed to communicate with the ADTPro server, which is a multi-platform Java program.
 VEServer can be used in place of the ADTPro server for this purpose.
 VEServer is a much smaller and simpler program, so it is easier to modify and better suited to being run as